-Horseshoes are often necessary for some horses, and unfortunately, have a limited lifetime and often end up in the trash.
+Horseshoes are often necessary for some horses, and unfortunately, they have a limited lifetime and often end up in the trash.
 How can we keep some of these out of landfills and perhaps even give them a new life?
-You have lots of options here – and many of them depend on how crafty you are!
+You have many options here- many of them depend on how crafty you are!

 Here are a few things you can do with your horse’s horseshoes:

 - Sculpture.
 From lawn ornaments to life-size draft horses, if you are crafty and have a knack for welding this may be just up your alley.

 - Furniture.
 Nothing like welding together a new bench.

 - Flooring accents.
 I think almost all barns have a horseshoe pushed into wet concrete somewhere.

 - Fence menders.
 Have a gap?
 Close the gap and use the horseshoe as a way to keep the gap closed.

 - Bookcase brackets, door handles, wine holders.